brandontle/rich-markdown-editor/README.md

 The editor is WYSIWYG and includes many formatting tools whilst retaining the ability to write markdown shortcuts inline and output Markdown.

-> Note: This project is **not attempting** to be an all-purpose Markdown editor.
-It renders and outputs a subset of the Markdown schema, as well as supporting markdown-like syntax as shortcuts for rich text editing.
+> Note: This project is not attempting to be an all-purpose editor.
+If you wish to heavily customize the design, layout, or toolbars please fork the project.

 ## Usage